GOLDEN-BACKED SQUIRREL MONKEY

 Golden-backed squirrel monkeys are categorized as omnivores and eat both fruits and insects; however, they prefer eating insects more than fruits.
 So much so that they can spend up to 80% of their day foraging just for insects.
 Squirrel monkeys have also become specialized in finding insects by unrolling both dead and living leaves to reveal insect prey hidden within them.
 They may also occasionally eat flowers, nectar, seeds, bird eggs, and small vertebrates like frogs or lizards.
 Their diets are extremely flexible, and individuals are able to alter their diet in response to changing environmental conditions.
 For example, during the dry season, due to shortages of appropriate fruiting trees, they can depend entirely on insects or other small animal prey.

-Golden-backed squirrel monkeys are diurnal and arboreal, spending most of their time in the trees foraging for insects and fruits.
+Golden-backed squirrel monkeys are diurnal (active during daylight hours) and arboreal, spending most of their time in the trees foraging for insects and fruits.
 While foraging, they tend to move frequently from spot to spot, searching the foliage for available food rather than spending a long time in one location.
 They are early risers and become active before sunrise.
 If food is limited, they spend the first hour or two foraging for breakfast.
 However, if food is abundant, they forage more leisurely and may even take a few power naps in the middle of the day.
 Foraging continues till a few hours after sunset.
 During the early and later parts of the day, individuals group-travel and rest together as a group.
 However, during the daytime, the groups split into small foraging parties of 2–8 individuals to move through the forest.

 At night, the monkeys sleep on top of branches, hunched over in a huddled position with the tail curled over the shoulder.
 Two groups may sleep close to one another in the same home range.